ib-ruby/ib-examples/README.md

 ## Examples

-The examples are devided into four categories
+The examples are devided into three categories

 * Contract
   Scripts that deal with IB::Contracts.